 Integrated Urgent Care includes the provision of NHS 111 services, Clinical Assessment Services (CAS), Out of Hours (OOH) GP services, and GP practices in England.
 The strategy is to expand geographic spread of these services through winning new contracts and delivering additional services within our existing contracts.
-During the year, we have exited from an NHS 111 sub-contract in Somerset worth £2.4m of annual revenue, but this has been replaced by a larger NHS 111 contract covering Bath, Avon, North East Somerset, Swindon and Wiltshire worth £6m of annual revenue.
-We currently provide circa 14% of NHS 111 services and circa 15% of OOH services in England.
+During the year, we have successfully retained all of our existing contracts that were due to expire, while adding a small community beds contract in Devon.
+We currently provide circa 15% of NHS 111 services and circa 14% of OOH services in England.